AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 ![Example of a neural network](04-NeuralNetwork/figures/generalStructure.png){#fig:generalStructure width=300}

 Figure @fig:generalStructure shows a simple neural network made of five neurons, three inputs, and two outputs.
 The left-most column is called the input layer.
 The input layers simply transmits some values to the hidden layer, without doing anything in particular.
-In the figure, the input layer contains three inputs, `x1`, `x2`, and `x3`. the middle of the network contains the hidden layers.
+In the figure, the input layer is made of three inputs, `x1`, `x2`, and `x3`.
+The middle of the network contains the hidden layers.
 The network above contains only one hidden layer, made of three neurons.
-The right-most part of the network is called output layer, and contains of two neurons.
+However, a network may contains several hidden layers.
+The right-most column of the network is called output layer, and contains of two neurons.

+All values transmitted between neurons are numerical values.
+The output values, `o1` and `o2` are number ranging between 0 and 1.

 The depicted neural network is qualified as _full-connected_ since each neuron of the hidden layer is connected with _all_ the neurons of the input layer and _all_ the neuron of the output layer.
 The architecture of any fully-connected neural networks involves three different kind of layers.
 We will therefore build the necessary abstractions: